Description:

 - Connect the dots between the “Start” and the other steps, as shown above.

-- When the Form submission initiates a process workflow, configure the item type as “Form Instance” and set the item ID to the process variable containing the Form Instance GUID value.
+- When the Form submission initiates a process workflow, configure the item type as “Form Instance” and set the item ID to the process variable that contains the Form Instance GUID.
 The step configuration is shown below.

 - Click the "addInvolvedUsers" step to configure its "Optional" properties.
-Click the button to configure the users and roles involved.
+Click the button to set the users and roles involved.
 Click the Save button to confirm the changes.

 - Click the button to configure the roles involved.
-A pop-up window is displayed for configuration.
-Select the application role users from the list on the left pane and use the arrow buttons to select and unselect from the right pane.
+A pop-up window appears for configuration.
+Select the application role users from the list in the left pane, and use the arrow buttons to add or remove users in the right pane.
 Click the Save button.

-- Click the button to configure the roles involved.
-A pop-up window is displayed for configuration.
-Select the active FlowWright users from the list on the left pane and use the arrow buttons to select and unselect from the right pane.
+- Click the button to configure the roles.
+A pop-up window appears for configuration.
+Select the active FlowWright users from the list in the left pane, and use the arrow buttons to add or remove users in the right pane.
 Click the Save button.

 - Click the "routeForm" step to configure its "Required" properties.
-Provide a name for the step.
-Provide the task name.
+Provide a name for the step and the task name.
 Select the Form Definition from the drop-down list.
-Provide the variable or global for Form Variable reference to hold the Form Instance ID.
+Provide the variable or global for the Form Variable reference to hold the Form Instance ID.
 Click the Save button.
 Note: Click the "AI Predict" button to have Copilot add new process steps that match your process description.

 - Click the "routeForm" step to configure its "Optional" properties.
-Provide the task description.
+Enter the task description.
 Click the button to configure the users to whom the Form is routed.
-A pop-up window is displayed for configuration.
-Search for and select the user from the left pane.
+A pop-up window appears for configuration.
+In the left pane, search for and select the user.
 Use the arrow keys to select or deselect users in the right pane.
 Click the Save button.

-- Save the process definition, create a new instance, and then execute it.
+- Save the process definition, create a new instance, and execute it.
 Render the process instance.
 Click the Items - Task menu option.
-The task is seen as assigned to the user configured in the RouteForm step.
+The task appears assigned to the user configured in the RouteForm step.

 - On the process instance page, select the Items - Users menu option.
 The task is assigned to the Task Owner (Regular User in this example), as well as to the involved users and application role users, as configured in the “addInvolvedUsers” step.
-Note: The involved users can view the Form Instance but cannot complete the task.
-The access permissions on Form Instance are limited to the Administrator, Process Initiator, Task Owner, and the Involved Users (now extended by a new process step)
+Note: Involved users can view the Form Instance but cannot complete the task.
+Access to the Form Instance is limited to the Administrator, Process Initiator, Task Owner, and Involved Users (now extended by a new process step).

 Definition Sample: